Orionband/Docusaurus-Docs/forensics/intro_forensics.md

 ## What are forensics questions?

-Forensics Questions are questions that ask about the current system or general information.
-These can ask you anything from recent CVEs to finding backdoors on the current machine or reversing a binary.
+Forensics Questions are questions that ask about the current system or general information that has some relationship to the current system.
+These can ask you anything from CVEs to finding backdoors on the current machine or reversing a binary.
 These can also include file attachments include, but not limited to: network captures, images, and zip files.
-They are usually located on the Desktop
+They are usually located on the Desktop.

+## Why do we do forensics questions?
+The skills developed through forensics are fundamental to the field of Incident Response (IR), a vital part in cybersecurity.
+Professionals use these techniques to investigate security breaches, understand an attacker's methods, and gather digital evidence.

 ## What can I use for extra practice?